ust-modules/USTSIPIN02/README.md

 # USTSIPIN02A

-It is intended for masurement of cosmic radiation and dosimetry by using Silicon PIN diode sensor.
+It is intended for masurement of cosmic radiation and dosimetry by using [c-Si](https://en.wikipedia.org/wiki/Crystalline_silicon) PIN diode sensor.

 ![Top view on USTSIPIN02](/doc/gen/img/USTSIPIN02A-top.png)